 Over the last decade, SaaS investments in India have grown at a breakneck pace.
 According to the research from AngelOne “India just overtook the United Kingdom in the number of SaaS unicorns and is on track to overtake China as the second-largest SaaS country by 2026.”

 1. Freshworks: It is India‘s leading SaaS brand.
 It provides cloud–based customer engagement solutions for businesses.
-Its products include customer support, IT service management, marketing automation, and sales automation software.

 SaaS (software as a service) link building is the practice of building relationships with other websites that link back to your website or blog pages.

 Therefore, SaaS link backlink helps increase the visibility of your SaaS product or service in search engine results, which ultimately leads to more organic traffic.